nkoster/ttrapd/README.md

  **Install: https://gitlab.com/nkoster/tiny-trap-daemon/wikis/home**

-Note for OpenBSD: I am converting this concept into `kqueue()` logic.
+Note for OpenBSD: I am converting this concept into a `kqueue/libinotify` version for OpenBSD.
 I'll create a new project for that.
 Not finished yet.
+For now, you can you use "`ttrapd-atime.c`", which monitors a file for an `atime` update.